 "I-" Taylor started, then hesitated.
 She felt like the Odyssey.
 It… fit.
 Just seemed... right.

 But her human sense was still not going along for the ride her instincts were trying to sell her.
 Something wasn't right, something was off.

 Oh god.
 Maybe this was a cape Mastering her.
 That had to be it.

-"GET OUT OF MY HEAD!" she screamed at them.
+Taylor's eyes widened in sudden realization.
+"GET OUT OF MY HEAD!" she screamed at the possible invaders.

-"Uh, guys," Vala said.
-She was looking at one of the monitors that showed the outside.
+Vala was looking at one of the monitors that showed the outside.
 She'd previously been looking at the screen that showed the Odyssey's status.